artipie/artipie/README.md

 ```

 If the `type` is set to `file`, another YAML file is required in the storage, with
-a list of users, who will be allowed to create repos
+a list of users who will be allowed to create repos
 (each `pass` is combination or either `plain` or `sha256` and a text):